yazarbrahim/eJPT---Assessment-Methodologies-/Host & Network Penetration Testing_ System-Host Base Attack.md

 ![Screenshot 2025-06-24 121524.png](resources/Screenshot%202025-06-24%20121524.png)

-Before checking the first hint, let’s try to understand the target by running an nmap scan.
+Before checking the first flag, let’s try to understand the target by running an nmap scan.
 This is to understand what services are running on the target system.

 nmap -Pn -sV -sC -p- 10.3.26.83